tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 Also, TEXT display is noticeably slower when the 80-column card is activated.
 You could deactivate it by adding ``CHR$(21)`` at the end of the ``PRINT`` statement but it costs you 8 more characters.

 Well ...
-47+8 = 55 characters.
+48+8 = 56 characters.
 This is still outstanding.

-Apart from needing a 80-column card, the main drawback to this technique is that for some routines, you'll need the help of a POKE or two because characters from $80->$9F (128 to 159) and $FF (255) cannot be ``PRINT``ed.
-But as this will only take 11-12 chars more it might be acceptable in most of the cases.
+Apart from needing a 80-column card, the main drawback to this technique is that for some routines, you'll need the help of a ``POKE`` or two because characters from $80->$9F (128 to 159) and $FF (255) cannot be ``PRINT``ed.

+In fact, we we're lucky that our routine does not have more bytes with a value between $80 and $9F because this is where all the ``STA``, ``STX`` and ``STY`` 6502 opcodes are and these are very common instructions.

+It will then take 11-12 additional characters per un``PRINT``able character to ``POKE`` it plus one for the separating colon !

-If you have 2 un``PRINT``able characters it will take 24 additional characters to POKE.
-This brings us to a total of 79 bytes !
-An additional un``PRINT``able character and we are above 100 characters !
+If you have two un``PRINT``able characters it will take 23-25 additional characters.
+This brings us to a total of 78-80 bytes !
+A third un``PRINT``able character and we are reaching the 92 characters of the "classic" DATA/READ technique.

 There must be a better more general way !